molmod/tamkin/doc/tutorial/chemphys_tamkin.rst

     One can optionally specify that only a part of the system is translational freedom.
 This is not relevant for molecules in the gas phase.

-* **Options for ExtRot**.
-See :class:`tamkin.partf.ExtRot` for the details.

-  ``symmetry_number`` (default ``symmetry_number=None``).
-    When the symmetry number is not given, it is computed from the molecular geometry and topology.
-This may not work properly or very slowly for gigantic systems.
-In that case, specify symmetry_number=1, or whatever the number it should be.

-  ``im_threshold`` (default ``im_threshold=1.0``).
-    The threshold to determine if the molecule is linear or not.
-If one of the moments of inertia drops below this number, the molecule is considered to be linear.
-The value 1.0 is in internal (atomic) units.

 * **Options for IdealGasLaw**.
 See :class:`tamkin.partf.IdealGasLaw` for the details.
 The ideal gas law has two optional parameters.